• Wion

-Delhi continues to experience a coldwave for the second consecutive day on Monday (Dec 17), as temperatures plummet across the city.
+Delhi continued to experience a coldwave for the second consecutive day on Monday (Dec 16), as temperatures plummeted across the Indian capital city.

-Safdarjung, a key weather station representing the city’s climate, recorded a minimum temperature of 4.5 degrees Celsius on Monday (Dec 17), which is four degrees below the normal for this time of year.
+Safdarjung, a key weather station representing the city’s weather, recorded a minimum temperature of 4.5 degrees Celsius on Monday, which is four degrees below the normal for this time of year.

 Lower temperatures in other areas